Cauchy Slice Holography: A New AdS/CFT Dictionary: Introduction

 In Section \ref{dictionary}, we use the $T^2$ partition function to construct linear maps between the bulk and boundary Hilbert spaces.
 That is, given a bulk kinematic Cauchy slice metric $g_{ab}$, we can define the dual CFT state.
 Conversely, we can also define a map from the boundary states to solutions of the constraint equations.
 (These two maps are not inverses; rather the composition of these two maps{\bf---}assuming the validity of the generalized holographic principle{\bf---}is equivalent to the bulk-to-bulk path integral map defined in Section \ref{HS}.)

 In Section \ref{AD} we show the consistency of boundary and bulk time evolution, given the generalized holographic principle.
-We also show an equality between the boundary and bulk Hamiltonians, to leading order in large N. Finally we discuss the way in which bulk unitarity emerges naturally from the field theory, despite the fact that the $T^2$ spectrum is nonunitary.
+We also show an equality between the boundary and bulk Hamiltonians, to leading order in large N. We explain why our dynamics should be compatible with standard approaches to bulk reconstruction.
+Finally we discuss the way in which bulk unitarity emerges naturally from the field theory, despite the fact that the $T^2$ spectrum is nonunitary.

 Finally, in the discussion \ref{dis} we review our results, and discuss the prospects of UV completing the $T^2$ boundary theory into an ultraviolet finite theory{\bf---}a task which, if completed, might then serve as a satisfactory definition of quantum gravity.
 We suggest that it does not actually matter much \emph{how} the theory is UV completed, as different choices are likely to provide dual descriptions of the same physics.\footnote{For readers who wish to get to the main AdS/CFT results as quickly as possible, we suggest the following reading plan: start with \ref{prelim}--\ref{asym} and \ref{form} for an overview of $T^2$ holography, followed by \ref{Lorentzian}, \ref{dirty} to get the gist of our approach to quantum gravity in the bulk.
 At this point the key AdS/CFT dictionary results described in sections \ref{dictionary}---\ref{dis} should be accessible.}